pebencze/pebencze/README.md

 I am a software engineering student at 42 Berlin.
 Have a look at some of my projects!

+Currently working on a small web server in C++ with a team of 3!

 # Skills
 <p align="center">
   <a href="https://skillicons.dev">